-- QuickBooks: This is a retail POS system that allows customization, faster payment processing, and streamlined operations.
+- QuickBooks: This retail POS system allows customization, faster payment processing, and streamlined operations.
 It is a go-to option if you want both POS hardware and software.
-QuickBooks offers three plans for one-time purchase ranging from $720 to $1140 with no hardware included.
+QuickBooks offers three plans for one-time purchases ranging from $720 to $1140 with no hardware included.
 You probably buy POS machines separately that are various from EMV Ready PIN Pad to pole display.

 - Paladin Point of Sales: One of its core functionalities is inventory management, reporting, loyalty program, and customer management.
 Paladin technological solutions support numerous business types such as pet stores, feed, and seed, lumber, and pharmaceuticals.
 The vendor also offers various POS hardware with an intuitive user interface and in-system chatbox.

 Like a hybrid car powered by electricity and petrol, a hybrid POS is made from two elements.
 One is a local connection within the retail store and the other is access through the cloud.

 A hybrid model makes use of benefits and eliminates the disadvantages of the 2 above POS systems.

 With stable local access on a hybrid POS, your store won’t rely heavily on the Internet anymore.
 The flexibility of a native cloud-based POS will allow you to access data when needed and no matter where you are. hybrid POS won’t take up much space as a bulky on-premise POS.
 You can make every inch at the counter more valuable with the display of impulse purchase items and gift cards.
 On the other hand, scaling up hybrid POS is simpler and more flexible.
 There is no need for licenses or technicians as a permanent on-premise POS.
 All you have to do is add POS terminals and locations of your new stores in the network.